-Remarks: (i) If you decide to use the VM image or Docker, you can directly jump to Section 2.2.2 and Section 2.2.3, respectively.
-Neo4j is already pre-installed in both cases. (ii) Please use the command-line tool of your operating system to call Neo4j's command-line tools.
-On Windows systems, for example, use the cmd. exe or the Powershell (and navigate into the directory that contains Neo4j's command-line tools, i.e., the directory that you chose during installation).
+Remarks: (i) If you decide to use the VM image, you can directly jump to Section 2.2.2.
+Neo4j is already pre-installed. (ii) Please use the command-line tool of your operating system to call Neo4j's command-line tools.
+On Windows systems, for example, use the cmd.exe or the Powershell (and navigate into the directory that contains Neo4j's command-line tools, i.e., the directory that you chose during installation).

-As a first step, we are required to install Neo4j (Community Server edition) in version 5.8.011 locally on your machine.
+As a first step, we are required to install Neo4j (Community Server edition) in version 5.18.016 (or higher) locally on your machine.

-Remark: Please make sure to use version 5.8.0 as some commands may be different for older versions of Neo4j, and the data to import into the database may be incompatible with older Neo4j versions.
+Remark: Please make sure to use version 5.18.0 (or higher) as some commands may be different for older versions of Neo4j, and the data to import into the database may be incompatible with older Neo4j versions.